Milenaafeworki/Bridges-Condition-Classification/README.md

 ## Business Problem

+Bridge management practices of departments of transportation is looking to assist bridge managers in making consistent and cost-effective decisions related to maintenance and rehabilitation of bridges.
+The decision making, either at the network level or at the project level, is based on current and future bridge conditions.
+Therefore, it is essential for a bridge management system to be capable of accurately predicting future bridge conditions to help make an informed decision on when and where to allocate maintenance budgets.

 ## Data Understanding

 The data pattern underlying the historical bridge inspection records contains useful information in describing the deterioration trends of highway bridge decks, sub-structure and super-structure.
 Therefore, developing an appropriate algorithm that can identify data patterns buried in history can solve the condition-forecast problem.
 The data-mining algorithm emphasizes the changing trends of bridge condition ratings along withother factors that may influence the structure-deterioration process.

 The analysis uses NBI and climatic data from InfoBridge.
 The climatic data refer to the annual numbers (unit in days) of freeze-thaw cycles and snowfalls.
 The National Aeronautics and Space